These applesauce pancakes are light and fluffy apple flavored pancakes, with oatmeal and cinnamon tossed in. Perfect for a delicious fall breakfast.

 - 1 tsp vanilla

-- Pour pancake batter onto the griddle in desired size (I used 1/4 measuring cup).
+- Pour pancake batter into the pan in using a 1/4 cup measuring cup.

-- Cook until batter starts to bubble and bottom turns golden brown.
+- Cook the pancake for about 1 minute or until the batter starts to bubble on top and the bottom of the pancake is golden brown.

-- Flip and cook until bottom side is fully cooked too.
+- Flip the pancakes and cook until the bottom side is fully cooked.